Skip to content

 The Oculus also connects people from all around the city — and around the world.
 Commuters using the Oculus will find trains leading to New Jersey and across NYC.
 As it was intended, the station serves the PATH train, but it also makes a direct connection to over 10 other subway lines.

-Plus, the building’s various tunnels and access points connect visitors to the Battery Park City Ferry Terminal, the September 11th Memorial & Museum, Brookfield Place, and World Trade Center Towers 1, 3, 4 and 7.
+Plus, the building’s various tunnels and access points connect visitors to the Battery Park City Ferry Terminal, the September 11th Memorial & Museum, Brookfield Place, and World Trade Center Towers 1, 3, 4, and 7.

 Here are some impressive stats for you to get an idea of how busy this hub really is:

 Calatrava was given $2 billion dollars to create his design.
 When all was said and done, he actually doubled the budget with a building cost of $4 billion.
 There were a few causes for the high price tag: the elaborate design, having to speed up the pace of construction, and the delivery of custom-made materials, for starters.
-Today, the Oculus is considered one of the world’s most expensive train stations.
+Today, the Oculus is considered the world’s most expensive train station.

-What to Do Inside the Oculus
+What To Do Inside the Oculus

 Here’s some of the shops you’ll find inside the Oculus, among many, many others: